SEARCH EVENTS

 Devi Mallal

-In the lead up to the 2022 Federal Election, Devi co-directed the Mosaic Project, a collaboration between RMIT FactLab, the Judith Neilson Institute for Ideas and Global leaders in misinformation detection, the Institute for Strategic Dialogue.
-Currently, Devi is working with the UK’s Full Fact to migrate their automated claim detection software Full Fact AI to RMIT ABC Fact Check and RMIT FactLab, in what will be the software’s first trial in the Asia-Pacific region.
+In the lead up to the 2022 Federal Election, Devi co-designed and directed the Mosaic Project, a misinformation detection and debunking sprint, in partnership with the Judith Neilson Institute for Ideas and global leaders in misinformation detection, the Institute for Strategic Dialogue.

 Dang Nguyen